DivineOmega/laravel-extendable-basket/README.md

 ### Database tables

 Two database tables are required to store basket and basket item data.
-By default these are called `Baskets` and `BasketItems`.
+By default these are called `baskets` and `basket_items`.
 This package provides database migrations to create these tables.

 To run these migrations, enter the following artisan command.